Thank you for your feedback!

-Reckoning, Inc. is 501(c)3 nonprofit organization whose mission is to examine the legacy of slavery in America, and to create ways for communities to engage with this information through research projects, media productions, educational curricula, online content, and other means.
-Since the 2020 premier of our public radio and podcast series, The Reckoning, our organization’s activities have expanded to include several different initiatives.
+Reckoning, Inc. is 501(c)3 nonprofit organization whose mission is to examine the legacy of slavery in America, especially in Kentucky, and to create ways for communities to engage with this information through research projects, media productions, educational curricula, online content, and other means.
+Since the 2020 premier of our public radio and podcast series, The Reckoning, our organization’s activities have expanded to include several different initiatives, including this one.

-We are beginning this project by researching the lives of approximately 750 soldiers from nine counties in Kentucky that surround Louisville, going as far back in time as possible through slave schedules, church records, wills, and estate settlements, and as far forward in time as possible, through pension documents, census data, newspapers, and other resources, to create a database record for each soldier and and his family with links to primary source documents as well as a family tree.
-The results of all this research are published on this website, with new information added regularly.
+Our eventual goal is to use these documents to research every African American men who either enlisted in Kentucky, or was born in Kentucky but enlisted elsewhere.
+Our starting point, though, is to focus on approximately 750 soldiers from nine counties in Kentucky that surround Louisville.
+To do this, we are using a variety of archival documents, including slave schedules, church records, wills, estate inventories, pension documents, census data, and newspapers to create a database record for each soldier and his family with links to primary source documents as well as a family tree.
+The results of this research are published in a searchable database, with new information being added regularly.

-Currently, you can find records for approximately 200 soldiers who were born in Jefferson County, where Louisville is located.
-You can browse through the soldiers’ records, or you can search for a particular name, either for a soldier, or a person who enslaved one or more of the soldiers.
+You can explore the database in a variety of ways.
+You can browse through the soldiers’ records, either by county, or by regiment.
+You can also search for a particular name, either for a soldier, or a person who enslaved one or more of the soldiers.

 If you would like to make a tax-deductible donation of any amount to support this project, please go to our donation page.